-If employee is off on an unpaid leave and then returns to work vacation benefits would begin when employee returns to the workforce, if employee status still qualifies him/her for the benefit.
+If employee is off on an unpaid Special Leave and then returns to work vacation benefits would begin when employee returns to the workforce, if employee status still qualifies him/her for the benefit.
 The employee would retain original hire.
 The return to work date would be used for determining future vacation time.
-Any partial vacation time earned prior to unpaid leave would be counted along with time worked after returning from unpaid leave to reach a new 6 months accumulated service.
+Refer to Section 13 for Special Leave

-Section 11 Sick/Personal Leave:
+Section 9 Sick/Personal Leave:

 - 1. All non-elected personnel can accumulate eight (8) hours sick pay per month of active employment.
 The employee must work at least fifteen (15) days during the month to receive the sick time.
 Sick time accumulates at the end of the month.
 When claiming sick time, total time (including regular hours worked) cannot exceed forty hours per any given week.
 Sick time is not considered in calculating over time.
-Sick days may be accumulated from month to month and year-to-year and may be used at any time as long as the County employs the employee.
+Sick days may be accumulated from month to month and year-to-year.
 Sick leave may be accumulated with a maximum limit of 480 hours (60 days). - 2.
 Your earned sick leave with pay is intended as a benefit for you to use at those times when you have a bona fide need for it.
 As your employer, the County recognizes that there are many circumstances other than your own unexpected illness, when you might justifiably claim sick leave.
 Sick leave cannot, however, be used for unnecessary occasions when it would be convenient for you to be absent.
 For those times, you must apply vacation or compensatory leave.
 Remember, a large amount of accumulated sick leave with pay is your cheapest form of disability insurance.
 Also, see Attendance and Absenteeism.
 (See Section X (O))